 2. Symphony No. 5 in D minor (1937)

 Dmitri Shostakovich’s (1906-1975) fifth symphony is one of his most well known and commonly performed symphonies, and for good reason.
 It’s one of his most emotional and epic works, but what makes it even more fascinating is its place in both musical and political history.
 Shostakovich wrote most of his music in the 1930s and 1940s, when Joseph Stalin had completely tightened his grip on Soviet Russia.
 As a result of the musical tastes of Stalin and other Communist Party members, the music of many modernist composers like Shostakovich was being passed off as niche and avant garde, and composers at the time were advised to write music that stuck more to traditional musical standards as a way to make it more accessible to the public.
-After a scathing editorial about Shostakovich’s music was published in Pravda, the official newspaper of the Soviet Union, Shostakovich began work on his fifth symphony.
+After a scathing review of one of Shostakovich’s operas was published in Pravda, the official newspaper of the Soviet Union, Shostakovich began work on his fifth symphony.
 After its premiere in 1937, the symphony supposedly received an ovation lasting over 30 minutes, and very well could have the piece of music that saved Shostakovich’s life (all of this information and more can be found in this video by Odd Quartet on YouTube).
 Though there are certainly elements of Shostakovich’s modernist practices throughout the symphony, it was very well-received by the public as well as Communist Party leaders, with many stating that the symphony was Shostakovich quelling his modernist tendencies to make his music more accessible.
 This piece is worthy to listen to simply as a lesson in musical and political history, but I promise that you will get a lot more out of it than that.

 So there we have it!
 Apologies if this list was substantially shorter than my last article on the subject, but like I said, I was on a bit of a time crunch for this one.
 Let me know what you think of these pieces by leaving a comment, and if there are any other pieces that you think are worthy of mentioning, be sure to let me know!
 In any case, I hope you enjoyed reading today’s article.
 Please be sure to share the article, follow the blog, follow The Young Gentleman’s Guide on Facebook, Twitter, and Instagram, and support us on Patreon.
 And on that note, this is Max from The Young Gentleman’s Guide, and I’ll see you next time!